rollthecloudinc/hedge/README.md

 ### Smalls API

-Store Media and other files under 100MB in Github easily.
+Store Media and other files under 100MB using cleanest energy resources.

 ### Bigs API

-Store Media and other files over 100MB in Github easily.
+Store Media and other files over 100MB using cleanest energy resources.

 # Support